aphoenix/xmogbot/README.md

-This is the bot for the Transmogrification subreddit.
+#This is the bot for the Transmogrification subreddit.

+##WHAT IT DOES

+- scans for flair keywords
+- adds flair
+- leaves a comment in the thread that it did something
+- completely ignores posts that don't fit a pattern (see TODO)
+- 'logs' to screen

+##TODO

+- smarter logging -> post to /r/aptbot?
+- add reminders to post gear lists

+##REQUIREMENTS

+Built on top of [praw](/praw-dev/praw).

-It requires an additional file called creds.py
+Requires an additional file called creds.py which only requires a uid and pw:

-At this point, all creds.py really needs for this to work is the credential for the reddit account that you connect with.
-Somethings like:

-user = "scoobydoo"
+uid = "scoobydoo"           # your userid
-pass = "scoobydoopassword"
+pw = "scoobydoopassword"    # your password

 is sufficient.